-Position of individual Please explain Board- level committee The Audit Committee of the Board is responsible for overseeing, amongst other areas, Givaudan's risk and compliance/ethics programmes.
+Position Please explain of individual Board- level The Audit Committee of the Board is responsible for overseeing, amongst other areas, Givaudan's risk and compliance/ethics programmes.
 Givaudan's risk assessment includes questions of water stewardship.
 General review of all Company risks, including water related issues is done by the full Board of Directors.
 The Board of Directors is the highest governance body of Givaudan SA.
-The duties of the Board of Directors include the assessment of the Company's water risk management.
+The committee duties of the Board of Directors include the assessment of the Company's water risk management.
 As part of its overall control, the Board is responsible for approving the high-level vision for sustainability (which includes water stewardship) within Givaudan, the public communication of annual results (including water stewardship performance) in the Annual Report and, assisted by its Audit Committee, for ensuring the functioning of internal controls and reporting accuracy, including for water related issues.
 The Board of Directors was instrumental in defining the "Purpose" of the Company: "Creating for happier, healthier lives with love for nature.
 Let's imagine together.", in which the phrase "with love for nature" is translated into a series of measurable KPIs to have climate-positive operations by 2040 and become a climate-positive business before 2050 which include water related issues.
-This has been expressed on page 6 of our 2019 integrated annual report by our chairman: "The climate crisis is one area where businesses need to be stronger in their actions to avoid the potential disruption to economies, society, people and planet.
-We've set ourselves the highest bar of becoming climate-positive business before 2050.
-In 2019, for the first time, Givaudan was ranked in the list of top 25 sustainable companies in the SXI Switzerland Sustainability 25 Index®, recognizing our sustainability endeavours."
+This has been expressed on page 4 of our 2020 integrated annual report by our chairman: "2020 was also an important year as we announced our next five-year plan.
+"Committed to growth, with purpose" is how we will deliver ambitious financial targets while also making progress in the areas of creations, nature, people and communities.
+Being a responsible business has always guided the way we act and behave, and the role we play in advancing on some of the key issues affecting society such as climate change and social inequalities.
+This is reflected in our recently announced objective to become B Corp certified and be a business that acts as a force for a better world."